 Rule 7: Declutter ruthlessly and kindly.
 Donate what doesn’t fit your life.
 Keep a tiny box for emotional decluttering and keepsakes.

-Rule 8 Maintain with simple care.
-Cold marshland, low dry, fold neatly, and avoid over-drying.
+Rule 8: Maintain with simple care.
+Cold wash, low dry, fold neatly, and avoid over-drying.
 You’ll keep shirts looking new longer.

 When to replace and how to extend life

-Move aging tees to sleep or painting duty before recycling.
+Move aging tees to sleep or painting duty, and squeeze every last use before recycling.
 That “demotion” step squeezes extra value.
 It also keeps your everyday rotation sharp.

 Wash smarter.
 Turn shirts inside out, use cold water, and skip heavy heat.
 These simple habits reduce fading and loss.